openwisp/docker-openwisp/docs/user/customization.rst

 Advanced Customization
 ======================

-This page describes how to perform advanced customize pretty much any aspect of the docker images.
+This page describes advanced customization options for the OpenWISP Docker images.

+The table of contents below provides a quick overview of the specific areas that can be customized.

 .. contents::
     :depth: 1